Michigan cleaning business license and insurance requirements

 Suppose you plan to start your cleaning business and operate under a name other than your legal name (e.g., “John Smith’s Cleaning Services”).
 In that case, you may need to file a “Doing Business As” (DBA) or fictitious business statement with the appropriate county or city government.

-3. Get an employer identification number (EIN)
+3. Get an Employer Identification Number (EIN)

 An Employer Identification Number (EIN), or Federal Tax Identification Number, is typically required if your cleaning business has employees or if you operate as a corporation or partnership.

-4. Figure out if you need a business license
+4. Apply for a business license

 5. Obtain a sales tax permit (optional)